 Sandbanks Provincial Park

-The magnificent sandy beaches and dunes of Sandbanks help make it the most visited place in Prince Edward County.
+The magnificent, sandy beaches and dunes at Sandbanks help make it the most visited place in Prince Edward County.
 Each summer, the park welcomes thousands of visitors escaping the hot city.
-With three white, expansive, sandy beaches, it’s the perfect place for families to camp.
-Play beside the unique barrier dunes that form here along Lake Ontario.
-If you need a break from the beach, there are several hiking trails which explore the world’s largest baymouth barrier dune formation.
+With three, white, expansive, sandy beaches, it’s the perfect place for families to camp.
+Play beside the park’s unique barrier dunes that form along Lake Ontario.
+For a break from the beach, there are several hiking trails which explore the world’s largest, baymouth, barrier dune formation.
 The dunes separate West Lake from Lake Ontario.

 The landscape didn’t always look this way.
-In the early 1800s the dunes were partially covered with vegetation and mixed hardwood forest.
+In the early 1800s, the dunes were partially covered with vegetation and mixed hardwood forest.
 Open areas were pastures for cattle.
 It was a relatively stable sand dune environment.
-Early settlers cleared the trees so that their cattle could pasture on larger areas.
-This allowed the fierce winds off Lake Ontario to move the sand until it covered roads, crops and sometimes buildings.
+Early settlers cleared the trees so their cattle could pasture on larger areas.
+The fierce winds off Lake Ontario, without barriers, moved the sand until it covered roads, crops and sometimes buildings.

-Local farmers, in 1911, planted willow cuttings to try to slow the shifting sand.
+Local farmers, in 1911, planted willow cuttings trying to slow the shifting sand.
 Over 40 years, 3 million trees were planted, primarily Scots Pine.
-Some of them survived and remain today but they struggle due to this nutrient poor soil.
+Some of them survived and remain today but they struggle due to very nutrient-poor soil.
 The trees are vulnerable to fungal outbreaks, droughts and insect infestations.
-It is hoped that even if tree mortality continues other species will take over and continue to stabilize the dunes.
+It is hoped that, even if tree mortality continues, other species will take over and continue to stabilize the dunes.

 Prince Edward County Outdoor Activities

 Nature is on full display in Prince Edward County.
-Here are some outdoor fun options.
+These are some fun, outdoor options.

 Prince Edward County Beaches

 The County has some of the best sand beaches in all of Ontario.
 The most popular beaches are at Sandbanks Provincial Park, but there are other beaches to enjoy.
-Here is a complete list with a brief note about each beach below.
+This is a complete list with a brief note about each beach.

 Beach Name | Location |